strangebit/RawAccelProfileSwitcher/rawaccel-switch-doc/guide.md

     set RawAccelDir=D:\Raw Accel

 If everything was done correctly, you should now be fully configured to use the `rawaccel` command!
-Let's Rock!
+Rip and tear!